-During his time at MU, Wise directed the Sabres to seven straight winning seasons, including a school-record 20-7-0 season in 2009-10 which included a 15-game winning streak.
+During his time at MU, Wise directed the Sabres to seven straight winning seasons, including a school-record 20-7-0 season in 2009-10, which included a 15-game winning streak.
 Wise has coached 21 All-MCHA players, 14 MCHA All-Rookie Team honorees, four MCHA All-Tournament choices and five MU Male Student-Athlete-of-the-Year selections.
-Wise also coached 14 players who wont on to play professional hockey.
+Wise also coached 14 players who went on to play professional hockey.

-In addition, he has coached 44 MCHA All-Academic student-athletes who have achieved a grade point average of 3.00 or higher.
+In addition, he has coached 57 NCHA All-Academic student-athletes who have achieved a grade-point average of 3.00 or higher.

-In his final season with MU he directed his program to a pair of wins over nationally ranked MSOE and a tie against the NCAA Division III defending national champion, St. Norbert College.
-Wise’s team was ranked among the national leaders in several statistical categories, including 14th in power play (23.5 percent), 20th in penalty kill (84.6 percent), 21st in scoring offense (3.58) and 36th in scoring defense (3.08).
+In his final season with MU, he directed his program to a pair of wins over nationally-ranked MSOE and a tie against the NCAA Division III defending national champion, St. Norbert College.
+Wise’s team was ranked among the national leaders in several statistical categories, including 14th in power play (23.5 percent), 20th in penalty kill (84.6 percent), 21st in scoring offense (3.58).

-Wise and his wife Rachel have a son, Ethan, and a foster son, Zarek.
+Wise and his wife Rachel have two sons, Ethan and Noah.